unt-libraries/m2m/README.md

 # License

-See LICENSE.txt
+See LICENSE.txt.

 Acknowledgements
 ----------------

-_m2m_ was developed at the UNT Libraries
+_m2m_ was developed at the UNT Libraries.

 If you have questions about the project feel free to contact Mark Phillips at mark.phillips@unt.edu.